 E8000-E8002: Pediatric size gait trainers

 • MHCP does not require that the cane is needed in the home.
-Canes are also covered for recipients who are able to safely ambulate in the home, but who require a cane for stability in the community.
+Canes are also covered for members who are able to safely ambulate in the home, but who require a cane for stability in the community.

-• MHCP defers to the prescribing and dispensing professionals regarding what kind of cane is required (E0100 or E0105)
+• MHCP defers to the prescribing and dispensing professionals regarding what kind of cane is required (E0100 or E0105).

 • Use the HCPCS code for an individual crutch when replacing one of a pair of crutches

 • MHCP does not require that the walker is needed in the home.
-Walkers are also covered for recipients who are able to safely ambulate in the home, but who require a walker for safety in the community.
+Walkers are also covered for members who are able to safely ambulate in the home, but who require a walker for safety in the community.

 • Because very few walkers are made for children, DHS will allow manual pricing of pediatric walkers.
 Authorization is required if the expected payment exceeds the fee schedule rate.

-• A wheeled walker is assumed to include glide type brakes which raise the leg post of the walker off the ground when the patient is not pushing down on the frame.
+• A wheeled walker is assumed to include glide-type brakes which raise the leg post of the walker off the ground when the patient is not pushing down on the frame.
 If dispensing a walker with hand brakes, providers may bill E0159 as a replacement for glide-type brakes.

 • Only walkers coded by the PDAC may be billed as E0147.